josh548/squirrel-csharp/docs/builtin-functions.md

 (lambda {x} {mul x x})
 ```

-Used in conjunction with the `def` operator to define named functions.
+Used in conjunction with the `def` function to define named functions.

 ```
 (def {factorial} (lambda {x} {